azat-co/practicalnode/chapter10/chapter10.md

 Error Handling
 ==============

-As a rule of thumb, listen to all error events from `http.Server` and `https.Server` (i.e., always have `onerror` event listeners doing something):
+As a rule of thumb, when readying your code for production make sure to listen to *all* error events from `http.Server` and `https.Server`, i.e., always have `error` event listeners doing something like this:

 ```js
 server.on('error', (err) => {